squteronsquter/wordpress-lemp-vps-setup/README.md

 You could also name the vhost configuration file "wordpress.conf" but "dms.monster" would help with Certbot, as it would discover probably the domain by the name of this file rather than by the folder in /var/www/ folder

-## The contents of the vhost conf file (named above)
+## The contents of the vhost conf file

 ```
-# vim /etc/nginx/sites-aivailable/wordpress.conf or dms.monster
+# vim /etc/nginx/sites-available/wordpress.conf or dms.monster

 upstream php-handler {